Bayern's Bundesliga celebrations on hold after Mainz loss - WHIZ News

 Bayern came back from 2-0 down to win the reverse fixture 5-2 in Munich on Jan.
 3, but Mainz is a different prospect since Bo Svensson took over as coach the following day.
 Mainz is unbeaten in seven games with five wins in that run.

-Erling Haaland scored twice for Borussia Dortmund to beat third-placed Wolfsburg 2-0 and pressure Eintracht Frankfurt ahead of its late game at Bayer Leverkusen.
-Frankfurt is only a point ahead of Dortmund in fourth, the last place for Champions League qualification.
+Erling Haaland scored twice for Borussia Dortmund to beat third-placed Wolfsburg 2-0 and boost its chances of Champions league qualification.

-Finnish striker Joel Pohjanpalo celebrated his first start since March with a hat trick for Union Berlin to beat Werder Bremen 3-1 and stretch the visitors’ losing run to seven games.
+Dortmund’s prospects increased later Saturday when fourth-place Eintracht Frankfurt lost at Bayer Leverkusen 3-1, leaving Dortmund just a point off the qualification places with three games to go.

-Union also boosted its chances of Europa League football by cutting the gap on sixth-placed Leverkusen to just one point ahead of the late game.
+Dortmund was 11 points behind Wolfsburg and seven points behind Frankfurt, but the gap has shrunk to two points and one point, respectively, in the four rounds since.

 Also, Freiburg drew with Hoffenheim 1-1.